-10 years' feedback on Wize technology for water usage
+Feedback on the Wize technology for water usage

 Smart water metering

-Since 2005, Suez develops and deploys smart water meters for its municipal, industrial and tertiary customers.
-In 2016, building on this experience and on its three million connected smart water meters, the worldwide utility has introduced a new generation of smart metering solutions operating on the 169 MHz long-range Wize technology.
+Since 2005, the worldwide utility SUEZ has been developing and deploying smart water meters for its customers.
+In 2016, the group introduced a new generation of smart metering solutions operating on the 169 MHz long-range Wize technology.

 The choice of this technology was based on the specific technical and performance requirements that are determining factors to meet the needs of the water industry.
-Thanks to this IoT solution, Suez designs new services within the water management sector.
-More broadly, this technology enables the Group to support smart city projects while promoting a more responsible consumption of resources.
+Thanks to this IoT solution, SUEZ designs new services within the water management sector.
+This technology enables the group to support smart city projects while promoting a more responsible consumption of resources.

 Customers moving from a billing relationship to an exchange for a more sustainable water consumption